Junior League of St. Joseph – History

 In 2012, the League started the Pony Express 5K and 10K Run as a fundraiser in conjunction with JDRF, a charitable organization dedicated to funding type 1 diabetes research.
-In 2013, more than $3,000 was raised for JDRF, and $15,000 for the League to support community projects. .
+In 2013, more than $3,000 was raised for JDRF, and $15,000 for the League to support community projects.
+Also in 2013, the race established a partnership with the United Way of Greater St. Joseph, who is the major charitable partner in the race.
 In 2014, we expanded the race by adding a half-marathon.
-The 6th Annual Pony Express Run will be held on September 30, 2017.
-Check out our race page for additional information!

 The Junior League of St. Joseph is a member of the Association of Junior Leagues International (AJLI).
 There are 293 sister Leagues located throughout the world, including the United States, Canada, Mexico and the United Kingdom.

-If you are interested in joining the Junior League of St. Joseph, be sure to fill out our Potential New Member form located under the Contact tab.
+If you are interested in joining the Junior League of St. Joseph, be sure to fill out our Potential New Member form located under the Become a Member tab.